sirockin/tickers/README.md

 The clock is mocked by wrapping the test function with `synctest.Test`.
 Calling `synctest.Wait` ensures that goroutines started inside the test complete their work.

-### About this repository

-We implement and test a new ticker type - `tickers.Exponential` which implements an exponential backoff ticker.